thycotic/ss-docs/discovery/google-cloud-platform/index.md

 ### Overview

-To make API calls to GCP, you need to enable the following APIs GCP discovery in SS.
+To make API calls to GCP, you need to enable the following APIs to use GCP discovery in SS.
 More information can be found on the [GCP Getting Started](https://cloud.google.com/apis/docs/getting-started) page.
 The APIs are:

 - **Cloud Resource Manager API**: Used for managing GCP resource containers, such as Projects.
 - **Compute Engine API**: Used for managing GCP instances (virtual machines).